Ktoettotakoy/obsi-handy-utils/README.md

 ## Features

-- Automatically calculates and displays the estimated reading time for the currently opened file in the status bar (right botom corner).
+- Automatically calculates and displays the estimated reading time for the currently opened file in the status bar (right bottom corner).
 - Allows the user to adjust the default reading speed (in WPM) via a settings panel or using a command to quickly change the reading speed using a modal window.
 - Clear the content from markdown-specific items like links or image placeholders to ensure an accurate word count.